 - We aim to make sure everything on our site is up-to-date and accurate as of the publishing date, but we cannot guarantee we haven't missed something.
 It's your responsibility to double-check all information before making any decision.
 If you spot something that looks wrong, please let us know.

-In May 2021, ransomware found its way into the infrastructure of the Colonial Pipeline computer system.
-This attack caused a full shutdown of the pipeline.
-The impact generated a full disruption of fuel operations and availability for many living in the Eastern United States.
-It was determined to be part of a ransomware-as-a-service (RaaS) operation.
+For example, in May 2021, ransomware found its way into the infrastructure of the Colonial Pipeline computer system.[1]
+This attack caused a full pipeline shutdown, disrupting fuel operations and availability for many living in the Eastern United States.
+It was determined to be part of a ransomware-as-a-service operation.

 How does RaaS work?